qualisign/optipulse.github.io/whitepaper.md

 1. Roll Out Basic Income and Boost Your Economy

+2. Give Citizens Access to the Best Possible Insurance

 ### City Planners<a id="sec-4-2-8" name="sec-4-2-8"></a>

 ### Suggest a Use Case!<a id="sec-4-2-9" name="sec-4-2-9"></a>